On This Page

 - Add additional filters to narrow the list based on your preferences and needs.

-- See if the site lets you filter for providers that offer online sessions and use that filter if they do.
-(My insurance site has a “Profile” filter menu where you can add a filter for providers who are “Accepting Telehealth.”)
+- See if the site lets you filter for providers who offer online sessions and use that filter if they do.
+(For example, you might be able to filter for providers who are “Accepting Telehealth.”)

 Follow these steps to use Psychology Today to find an online therapist who accepts your insurance: